-Among all progenitor candidates, magnetars, i.e. neutron stars (NS) powered by the decay of their strong ($10^{14} - 10^{16}$ G) magnetic field \citep{DuncanThompson, Rea11, Turolla15, Kaspi17}, are the most widely considered.
-The FRB-magnetar connection was strengthened by the detection of FRB 20200428, the first Galactic FRB-like event \citep{CHIME20b, Bochenek20a}, observed simultaneously with an X-ray burst \citep{Mereghetti20, Ridnaia20, Li20, Tavani20}, emitted by the Soft Gamma Repeater J1935+2154 (SGR1935, hereafter), one of the most active magnetars known \citep{Stamatikos2014, Lien2014, Cummings2014, Kozlova16, Younes17a}.
-The reported isotropic-equivalent energy emitted at radio wavelengths by this burst, $E_{\rm SGR} \simeq 2 \times 10^{34}$~erg \citep{Bochenek20a, Margalit2020}, lies between the energetic pulsar giant radio pulses \citep[see, e.g.,][]{Kuzmin07} and extragalactic FRBs.
+Of the progenitor candidates, magnetars -- neutron stars (NSs) powered by the decay of their strong ($10^{14} - 10^{16}$ G) magnetic field \citep{DuncanThompson, Rea11, Turolla15, Kaspi17} -- are the most widely considered.
+The FRB--magnetar connection was strengthened by the detection of FRB 20200428, the first Galactic FRB-like event discovered \citep{CHIME20b, Bochenek20a}; it was observed simultaneously with an X-ray burst \citep{Mereghetti20, Ridnaia20, Li20, Tavani20}, emitted by the soft gamma repeater J1935+2154 (SGR1935 --hereafter), one of the most active known magnetars \citep{Stamatikos2014, Lien2014, Cummings2014, Kozlova16, Younes17a}.
+The reported isotropic-equivalent energy emitted at radio wavelengths by this burst, $E_{\rm SGR} \simeq 2 \times 10^{34}$~erg \citep{Bochenek20a, Margalit2020}, lies between those of the energetic pulsar giant radio pulses \citep[see e.g.,][]{Kuzmin07} and extragalactic FRBs.
 Further observations revealed fainter bursts from SGR1935 \citep{Zhang20, Burgay2020, Good20, Rodin20, Kirsten21, Dong22, Maan22, Huang22, Pearlman22}.

 Since magnetars are connected to a young stellar population, they are expected to be found in regions of star formation.
-While this has been observed for some FRBs \citep{Chatterjee17, Marcote17, Bassa17, Tendulkar17, Ravi19_loc, Marcote20, Bhardwaj21, Niu21, Piro21, Tendulkar21, Nimmo21}, others have been found in galaxies with low star formation rate, mainly in their outskirts \citep{Heintz20, Mannings21, Bhandari22}.
-Notably, the repeating FRB 20200120E was recently found in a globular cluster in the nearby galaxy M81 \citep{KirstenM81}.
-Indeed, it is also theoretically possible to find young magnetised NSs in globular clusters, formed either via the accretion-induced collapse of a white dwarf \citep[WD;][]{Tauris13, Wang20} or the merger-induced collapse of a compact binary system, precisely WD-WD, WD-NS or NS-NS \citep{Giacomazzo13, Schwab16, Zhong20}.
+While this has been observed for some FRBs \citep{Chatterjee17, Marcote17, Bassa17, Tendulkar17, Ravi19_loc, Marcote20, Bhardwaj21, Niu21, Piro21, Tendulkar21, Nimmo21}, others have been found in galaxies with low star formation rates (SFRs), mainly in their outskirts \citep{Heintz20, Mannings21, Bhandari22}.
+Notably, the repeating FRB 20200120E was recently found in a globular cluster in the nearby galaxy (NG) M81 \citep{KirstenM81}.
+It is also theoretically possible to find young magnetised NSs in globular clusters, formed either via the accretion-induced collapse of a white dwarf \citep[WD;][]{Tauris13, Wang20} or the collapse of a compact binary system induced by a WD-WD, WD-NS or NS-NS merger \citep{Giacomazzo13, Schwab16, Zhong20}.